AlbertCouchy0/Simple_Calculator_Based_on_MFC/README.md

 ### For project files
 1. Extract the project to the same directory.
 2. Open the `calculator.sln` file using VS2022 and run it.

-Let me know if you need any adjustments!